 preparation for your visit to this website, we invite you to take a ride on the Train of Life.
 NOTE: To take this ride requires that you have Microsoft Power Point installed

-on your computer but it will open in Microsoft Word also.
+on your computer but it will open in Microsoft Word.
 For those who have speakers, the theme song is from the movie

 Forrest Gump.
 Brenda Laney had the following information about Whittle involvement